Cappuccino

 What It Tastes Like

-A cappuccino combines espresso with steamed milk and a generous layer of milk foam.
+A cappuccino is an espresso-based drink made with steamed milk and a thick layer of foam.

 💡 Behind the Cup